-The best books to read before travelling to Asia and Africa are those that conjure a sense of the continents.
+You can travel around Asia and Africa without leaving home through the magic of books.
+The best books are those that conjure a sense of the destinations.
 Here is a travel reading list created by people who travelled there, fell in love with the locations and wanted to share their enthusiasm.

-These engaging stories take place in Morocco, Kenya, India, Nepal, Mongolia, and more.
+These engaging stories take place in magical places like Morocco, Kenya, India, Nepal, Mongolia, and more.
 They are travel fiction, true stories and adventure books.
 All in unique destinations that will make you want to pack your bags and go!

 If you ever wish you could read even more, consider audible.com.
 You can listen when you drive, exercise or clean the house.
 I tried it and never looked back.
 I heartily recommend audible.com.
 For a limited time – actually until December 31, 2020- they are offering a free membership AND 2 free eBooks of your choice.
 Use this link and tell me if you agree it is a great way to absorb a book.